runway-org/xcode-cloud-kit/README.md

 # XcodeCloudKit

-The Swift SDK that makes working with the Xcode Cloud endpoints from the App Store Connect API a breeze!
+`XcodeCloudKit` is a Swift SDK that makes working with the Xcode Cloud endpoints from the App Store Connect API a breeze!

 [![Build Status][build status badge]][build status]
 [![Platforms][platforms badge]][platforms]